What is CrossFit?

 High Intensity Functional Training

 CrossFit incorporates a style of exercise that involves a constant variation of functional movements performed at a high intensity.
 That’s why it encompasses exercises like rowing, gymnastics, distance runs and plyometrics – to name just a few things.
 If that doesn’t sound challenging enough, there are typically time limits and/or a specific number of repetitions/rounds to complete each workout.
+You might also want to check out Start Rowing’s best rowing machine picks to help you find the right machine for your workout.

 Record Your Time